Types of Payment Methods: The Essential Guide

 Debit card

-Debit cards look similar to credit cards and the payment process is also comparable, but with a debit card, a customer pays for a product using money in their account.
+Debit cards, also one of the most common online payment types in Spain, look similar to credit cards and the payment process is also comparable, but with a debit card, a customer pays for a product using money in their account.
 This is the customer’s own money, not the banks’ so nothing is owed later and customers don’t have to pay any interest on their purchase.
 To own a debit card, you must have a bank account.

 📚Further reading: How to Accept Card Payments on Your Phone